christianrehn/CombineTest/README.md

 The idea comes from the Trackman Combine test.
 The quality of your shots is rated using the shots gained approach.

-All you need is QCQuad connected to FSX2020 and the "GCQuad Combine Test" program installed on your computer.
+All you need is QCQuad, GC3 or QC2 connected to FSX2020 and the "GCQuad Combine Test" program installed on your computer.
 In FSX2020 you have to start the Practice Range.
+Every last shot data is automatically exported to folder C:
+/Program Files (x86)
-Every last shot data is automatically exported to folder C:/Program Files (x86) /Foresight Sports Experience/System/LastShot.CSV The "GCQuad Combine Test" program reads this file and displays some shot data togeter with the points you get from the shots gained rating.
+/Foresight Sports Experience/System/LastShot.CSV The "GCQuad Combine Test" program reads this file and displays some shot data together with the points you get from the shots gained rating and the Trackman score.

+## Inaccuracies

+* I do not have shots gained values for carry distances so the shots gained for total distances are used to compute shots gained for carry distances.
+* I do not have the formulas to calculate the Trackman scores but approximations so there might be a small delta compared to the original Trackman score calculation.
+* I think the offline value in LastShot.CSV is the total offline, not the carry offline that I would need to calculate shots gained rating and the Trackman score.
+But it is the best approximation I currently have.

 ## To Fix

+* Edit new configuration -> no End Ground Types table
-* Edit configuration takes very long
+* Change to edit configuration takes very long under Windows (not under mac os)

-## Ideas for the next version:
+## Ideas for the next versions:

-* Add rating that is similar to Trackman Combine Test for pitches.
-* Show overview/report like Trackman "Test Center report" after last shot
+* Show overview/report like Trackman "Test Center or Combine report" after last shot
+* Add rating that is similar to Trackman Combine Test for Drives.
 * Save shot history and create links to share them
 * Improve splash screen.